 Also consider these backup solutions

-There are a few other options worth considering, not least free backup software which is still useful but will tend to have fewer options and configurations you can customize for what you need, plus of course there's always the option to use cloud backup software.
+There are a few other options worth considering, not least free backup software which is still useful but will tend to have fewer options and configurations you can customize for what you need, plus of course there's always the option to use the best cloud backup software.
 Here we'll look more closely at some of those options:

 Google One is the new name for Google Drive, which allows home uses up to 15GB of free storage.
 Simply download the Google Backup and Sync app to your computer, install and run, and this will create a folder in your Windows file explorer from to which you can save your most important documents.
 While there are paid options to upgrade, this can prove expensive over the long-term if you want to backup and sync a sizable hard drive.